From bags to bulk

 Industry ownership

-A defining milestone came in 1998–2000, when ownership of Queensland’s bulk sugar terminals was transferred from government to an industry-owned structure.
+A defining milestone came between 1998 and 2000, when ownership of Queensland’s bulk sugar terminals transitioned from government oversight to an industry-owned structure.

-This shift reflected a clear industry view: infrastructure that is critical to growers and mills should be controlled by the industry itself.
+This change reflected a widely held industry view that infrastructure critical to growers and mills should be governed within the industry itself, with long-term access, efficiency and accountability at its core.

-Grower interests on the BSTMG were represented through CANEGROWERS, ensuring growers had a direct voice in decisions affecting terminal ownership, governance and long-term access.
+Grower interests were represented through CANEGROWERS and the industry’s grower structures, helping ensure growers had a clear voice in discussions about terminal ownership, governance and long-term access.

 Operating for the industry

-In August 1998, Sugar Terminals Limited (STL) was registered to manage commercial operations.
-By August 2000, ownership of bulk sugar terminal assets and associated port leases formally transferred to STL, with the value of the assets exceeding $340 million.
+In August 1998, Sugar Terminals Limited was established to manage the commercial operations of Queensland’s bulk sugar terminals.
+By 2000, ownership of terminal assets and associated port leases had transferred to the industry-owned company, marking a significant shift in how this critical infrastructure was held and managed.

 An integrated supply chain